obenchekroun/starmap-obe/README.md

 You can then execute `./starmap`.

-If you get the following error `Debug : gpiochip0 Export Failed`, it means there is a permission problem. either execute as `sudo`, `sudo ./starmap`, or execute `gpio export 0 out` which will export GPIO 0 for output use,
+If you get the following error `Debug : gpiochip0 Export Failed`, it means there is a permission problem. either execute as `sudo`, `sudo ./starmap`.

 ### Usage
 You can run the starmap executable by typing: